jakubsimek97/czech_slovak_freegeodata/README.md

 The focused area is Czech Republic and Slovakia.

 ## Use it
-It is better to have EPSG:5514 as a default CRS set in the QGIS.
+It is better to have EPSG:5514 as a default CRS set in the QGIS vole.

 ### Run it
 The dialog is available via first button in GeoData CZ/SK toolbar.